 Next up in my syllable series, I’m going over the open syllable – what is the open syllable and how to teach open syllables using multisensory and Orton-Gillingham methods.

-What is a an open syllable?
+What is an open syllable?

 An open syllable is a syllable with a long vowel sound where the vowel is open, meaning there is no consonant after it.
 See the graphic below for examples of open syllables.